B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: Warn

 ### <a id="7.3"></a><span style="color: #0088CC">7.3 Illegalities in Public Area</span>
-An action is considered illegal in a public area when a person or a group of people commit a crime in a densely populated area, a job/hobby zone, on a highway, or near a shop, gas station, banks, ATMs, car garages, or any other type of business, including their interiors.
+An action is considered illegal in a public area when a person or a group of people commit a crime in a densely populated area, a job/hobby zone, on a highway, or near a shop, gas station, banks, ATMs, car garages, or any other type of business, including their interiors (those points of interest must be marked on the map, any other is considere abandoned).

 Public areas are defined as places where, in reality, there would be surveillance cameras or it would be a heavily trafficked area.